UNLOCKING THE PROTAGONIST PERSONALITY. GOOD WILL HUNTING CHARACTER

 you’re still here in twenty years.

 Chuckie (Ben Affleck) despite one’s seemed mind limitless is more than Will himself conscious about his genius, regardless of all Will’s attempts to pretend the opposite.
 Will Hunting has always been and still is a white crow.
 By extension of this point, it was Chuckie who changed his friend’s life beyond the only one emotional monologue and his car-to-doorsteps routine.
-It was under his undoubtful supervision that a group of friends ‘make’ a car for Will, a symbol of something more than just a mean to waste time in the suburbs of Boston.
+It was under his undoubtful supervision that a group of friends ‘make’ a car for Will, a symbol of something more than just a means to waste time in the suburbs of Boston.
 To this extent, Chuckie gives Will a chance to get out of the neighborhood and his shell, rather than spend his life in Chuckie’s own car, while riding and drinking beer.
 Will certainly could take a bus or a train from Boston, yet this initiative of his best friend opened the door.
 This understanding characterizes friendship in the best way possible.

 The ten seconds before I knock on the door, cause I let myself think I might